kurapica/IGAS/Loop/README.md

 		endclass "Person"

-The inheritance Systems is a powerful feature in the object-oriented program, it makes the class can using the features in its super class.
+The inheritance Systems is a powerful feature in the object-oriented program, it makes the class can using the features defined in its super class.

 Here, the **System.Object** class is a class that should be other classes's super class, contains many useful method, the **Fire** method is used to fire an event, it won't create the **EventHandler** object when not needed.